 Sometimes, it all boils down to the facts of the matter.
 Perhaps you're visiting ancient ruins or staying at a contemporary resort.
 Here are some unbiased descriptors to help you label a place:

 It's kind of like a superpower.
 Writers can use black words on a white page to transport readers out of their sofa and into foreign lands.
+You could describe a war or the perfect Utopia.
 The words writers choose to describe places are important; they're the vehicle that moves people from place to place.